 Each Y7 and Y8 pupil has three periods per cycle at this level.
 Topics covered include aspects of western and nonâ€“western classical music, popular music and jazz, and world music (Indonesia, India and Latin America).

 Y9 pupils have two periods of music per cycle.
-Topics covered include composing and listening to film music, and composing ‘Counting Songs’ – MFL project.
+Topics covered include composing and listening to film music, and analysing and composing pop songs.

-We have 20 computers equipped with â€˜Sibeliusâ€™ software which gives an introduction to music technology and assists with composition.
+We have 20 computers equipped with â€˜Sibeliusâ€™ software and Music scores which gives an introduction to music technology and assists with composition.
 All students use the Music Listening Software ‘Focus on Sound’ to support their learning.

-All girls in Key-stage 3 are encouraged to join Junior/Senior Choir and any of the many instrumental ensembles available.
+All students in Key-stage 3 are encouraged to join Junior/Senior Choir and any of the many instrumental ensembles available.
 Many students in Y10 and above lead Student Ensembles.

 Outreach Projects Which Link with the KS3 Curriculum

-Year 7: Samba Drumming; attending a HallÃ© Orchestral Concert at the Bridgewater Hall.
+Year 7: Attending a HallÃ© Orchestral Concert at the Bridgewater Hall.